Due to how challenging cancer treatment is, scientists and physicians are always looking for innovative techniques to treat this debilitating disease.

 According to the National Institute of Cancer, 50% of patients diagnosed with cancer will undergo radiation therapy.

 Note that radiation therapy doesn’t immediately kill the cancer cells.
-It will take a couple of weeks before their DNA is damaged beyond repair, and the cells die.
+Instead, it will take weeks before their DNA is damaged beyond repair, and the cells die.

 Radiation therapy is usually combined with chemotherapy and surgical oncology to eradicate cancer from the body completely.